 A researcher named Linda Mealey proposed that sociopaths are simply psychologically disadvantaged people who use manipulative behavior and cheating strategies to “make the best of a bad job.”
 I couldn’t agree more, but I believe Jessica Rabbit described it best when she said, “We’re not bad, we’re just drawn that way.”

 Sociopaths are not bad people; we just have an emotional learning disability that makes bad behavior an easier choice.
 We rarely have to deal with the consequence of regret – a social emotion – so deciding to do the right thing is just that, a decision.
 It’s not something we are compelled to do based on shame or guilt.

 I understand this first-hand.
-As a sociopath, I can’t be blamed for the way that I feel (or not feel).
+As a sociopath, I can’t be blamed for the way that I feel (or don’t feel).
 I can only be blamed for my actions.
 So I try to make the right decisions because I want to make them, since – unlike most – I am not compelled to make them.

-Mealy’s stance on the prevention of sociopathy addresses these disadvantages as well as the urge many sociopaths have to pretend to be someone they’re not.
+Mealy’s stance on the intervention/treatment of sociopathy addresses these disadvantages as well as the urge many sociopaths have to pretend to be someone they’re not.
 She proposes classes that encourage self-acceptance among sociopaths, and suggests therapy for underlying anxiety as treatment for the disorder.

 I couldn’t agree more.

 Instead of wandering through life alone and trading one social mask for another, sociopaths should be encouraged to be themselves.
 They should be taught to respect the psychological facets of their personalities while moderating the behavioral ones.
 Most importantly, they should be showered with compassion.

 It might sound counter-intuitive, but sociopaths are in desperate need of empathy.
 This might not be a concept to which they can relate, but it is certainly one from which they can benefit.
 After all, how can anyone be expected to demonstrate compassion if they have never witnessed it for themselves?